Crisp and Co. Banner Image

 Where assets have already been moved, we can undertake investigations to try to locate them and take action where necessary.
 For example, if assets are moved overseas, we may be able to get a global Freezing Order that freezes their assets no matter where in the world they are.

 In certain circumstances, we may also be able to get an Avoidance of Disposition Order that sets aside a transaction made by either party to a divorce that is made with the aim of frustrating a claim for financial provision.
-If your spouse or civil partner disposes of the asset less than 3 years before your application for financial provision, it will be presumed that they had the intention to defeat your claim unless:
+If your spouse or civil partner disposes of the asset less than three years before your application for financial provision, it will be presumed that they had the intention to defeat your claim unless:

-• The asset was exchanged for its appropriate monetary value
+• The asset was exchanged for its appropriate monetary value.

 • The third party who acquired the asset acted in good faith.
-That is, they were unaware of your spouse/civil partner’s intention to deprive you of the value of the asset
+That is, they were unaware of your spouse/civil partner’s intention to deprive you of the value of the asset.

 Can you avoid a Freezing Order?